-C1 Unless site specific information exists to the contrary, excavations deeper than 1m are assumed to have a potential impact on groundwater.
+Unless site specific information exists to the contrary, excavations deeper than 1m are assumed to have a potential impact on groundwater.

-Note: Where the groundwater level is high, any proposed development with below-ground structures must consider the sub-surface conditions and the impacts of construction on surrounding properties.
+Note: Where the groundwater level is high, any proposed development with below-ground structures must consider the sub-surface conditions and the impacts of construction on adjacent properties.

-Below-ground structures which are likely to extend below the level of seasonal fluctuations in the groundwater table, must also consider the impact of any changes induced in the sub-surface water levels and the groundwater flow patterns on surrounding properties.
+Below-ground structures which are likely to extend below the level of seasonal fluctuations in the groundwater table, must also consider the impact of any changes induced in the sub-surface water levels and the groundwater flow patterns on adjacent properties.

-- C2 All below-ground structures are fully tanked.
-These type of structures must not collect and dispose of subsoil/seepage to kerb and gutter. - Groundwater does not discharged to Council's stormwater network, including stormwater pipes, pits and/or kerb and gutter.
+- C2 All below-ground structures are fully water proofed and "tanked". - Groundwater does not discharged to Council's stormwater network, including stormwater pipes, pits and/or kerb and gutter.